-Some people hate to cook, some people love to cook, but most people don't have time to cook a good full meal every day.
-A friend of mine and I started a cooking club.
-One day each week we cook extra and bring it to others in the club.
+A friend of mine and I have enjoyed starting a cooking club.
+One day each week, we cook extra and bring it to others in the cooking group.

-Start small; one day each week we cooked double and provided to the other.
-Soon a third friend joined in, and I learned that it doesn’t take any more effort to cook for three families than to cook for one.
+If you’re interested in starting a cooking club, I recommend you start small, by cooking double meals one day each week and providing the extra to the other person.
+Soon, a third friend joined us, and I learned that it doesn’t take any more effort to cook for three families than to cook for one.

-It is great to know that at least three nights a week, we will have a home cooked meal, and two nights a week I don’t have to do anything but heat it up.
-And we get to try new foods.
+It is great to know that at least three nights a week, we will have a home-cooked meal, and two nights a week I don’t have to do anything but heat it up.
+And by starting a cooking club, we all get to try new foods.
 I started a regular slow food dinner where everyone would bring something and put on the kitchen table to come up with a meal.

-We tried really hard to not make a stir fry or stew/soup.
-We did find a website and then an app where you can enter all ingredients and it would provide a list of recipes.
-Like a recipe roulette!
+We tried really hard to not make a stir-fry or a stew or soup.
+We did find a website and then an app where you can enter all ingredients and it would provide a list of recipes — like recipe roulette!

-I joined a freezer group where we could trade in as many groups as we wanted.
-Each group included five or six people who each cooked enough for trading with everyone else in the group.
-A trade had to be five or six servings which is a gallon freezer bag full.
+I also joined a freezer cooking group where we could trade in as many cooking circles as we wanted.
+Each circle included five or six people who each cooked enough to trade with everyone else in the group.
+A trade had to amount to five or six servings; each serving filled a gallon-sized freezer bag.

-For four years I hosted a weekly International slow food cooking together cooking club we called Rice and Spice learning how to feed an average of 43 people for less than $100 every week and how easy it is for most of the world to make lots of food for a great price.
-Out of that we were able to create a cookbook to be a fundraiser to pay for the dinner.
-The cookbook is still available on Amazon here.
+For four years, I also hosted a weekly international slow-food cooking club called Rice and Spice.
+At these meetings, members learned how to feed an average of 43 people for less than $100 every week.
+They also realized how easy it is for most of the world to make lots of food for a great price.
+Our group created a cookbook fundraiser to pay for the dinner.
+The cookbook is still available on Amazon.

-Every week we have a different “chef” who shares something that they think is simple or easy to make.
-For example, we had a regular from Brazil last night teach us how to make brigadeiros (which are Brazilian chocolate truffles) which only had 4 ingredients and were very easy to make.
-Learning food from different cultures that they think are simple or easy to make makes it so I learn many new ways to make simple and usually cheap very good food.
+Every week we have a different “chef” who shares something they think is simple or easy to make.
+For example, a regular Brazil member taught us how to make brigadeiros (Brazilian chocolate truffles), with only four ingredients and easy to prepare.
+Starting a cooking club has allowed me to learn different cultures’ foodways.
+I’ve learned many new ways to make simple, good, and usually inexpensive food.

 Aur Beck has lived completely off-grid for over 35 years and he works as Chief Tech for AES Solar.
 He can be reached at tech@AESsolar.com .
 He has traveled with his family through 24 states and 14,000 recorded miles by horse-drawn wagon.
 Aur is a presenter at The Climate Reality Project, a fellow addict at Oil Addicts Anonymous International and a talk show co-host at WDBX Community Radio for Southern Illinois 91.1 FM.
-Find him on the Living Off Grid, Really!?!?Facebook page, and read all of Aur's MOTHER EARTH NEWS posts here.
+Find him on the Living Off Grid, Really!?!?Facebook page.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.